falocas/workshops/content/english/java-basics/activity-7.md

 date: 2020-07-16T00:00:00Z
 weight: 8
 ---
 In previous exercises, we learned that variables allow us to access and store a piece data.
-But, what if we want to store a bunch of similiar data?
+But, what if we want to store a bunch of similar data?
 Is there a good way to organize them without declaring multiple variables?

 In programming, <b>data structures</b> are structures that allowed coders to store multiple pieces of data of the same type.
 Using data structures is an efficient way to store and access large pieces of data.
 In this exercise, we will learn about 2 data structures used in Java: <b>array</b> and <b>ArrayList</b>.

-While array is a fixed length data structure, ArrayList is a variable lengthed where you can change the size of the data structure.
+While an array has a fixed length data structure, `ArrayList`s can have a variable length where you can change the size of the data structure.
 Let's start by looking at arrays!

 ### 1. Array
 Let's say we want to store Patrick's 🐥 top 5 favorite movies.
 Instead of creating 5 variables, we can store all 5 pieces of data in an array, our first data structure!